 Advantages of a Sole Proprietorship Business

 There are several advantages of a sole proprietorship firm.
-We discuss them in this section
+We discuss them in this section.

 Complete Control Over the Business

-Since there is no distinction between the owner and the business in the eyes of law, the owner has complete control over the business.
-All the decisions are for the owner to make without seeking approval from a partner (as is the case in Partnerships) or the Board of Directors (in case of Corporations).
+Since there is no distinction between the owner and the business in the eyes of the law, the owner has complete control over the business.
+All the decisions are for the owner to make without seeking approval from a partner (as is the case in Partnerships) or the Board of Directors (in the case of Corporations).
 This gives the owner the freedom to drive his business in the direction he wishes to go.

 Less Costly to Form

-While other forms of business organizations need filling some Federal and State government forms and pay significant fees, to form a sole proprietorship firm, the proprietor has to fill fairly simple state government forms and a very small fee.
+While other forms of business organizations need filling some Federal and State government forms and pay significant fees, to form a sole proprietorship firm, the proprietor has to fill out fairly simple state government forms and pay a very small fee.
 Hence, for small and medium-sized businesses, sole proprietorship firms tend to be an affordable model to start and maintain.